varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-built-in-subs.rst

 The vcl_recv subroutine may terminate with calling ``return()`` on one of the following keywords:

-  error
+  synth
-    Return the specified error code to the client and abandon the request.
+    Return a synthetic object with the specified error code to the client and abandon the request.

   pass
     Switch to pass mode.
 Control will eventually pass to vcl_pass.